emma-wilson/syrf_userguide/data-export/data-dictionary/quantitative.md

 ### Each selected annotation question

-Every annotation question selected for the quantitative data export in the "[**select annotation questions to include in export**](/data-export/quantitative.html#select-annotation-questions-to-include-in-export)" is represented with a single column.
+Each annotation question that is selected for the quantitative data export in the "[**select annotation questions to include in export**](/data-export/quantitative.html#select-annotation-questions-to-include-in-export)" is represented with a single column.

 Each question header (below) contains the question text as defined by the project admins.